jovotech/jovo-templates/03_unit-testing/README.md

 ```

 Initially, there should be two tests that fail.
-If you then go into the `app/app.js` and remove the comments around the `"Unhandled"` intent block, it should work:
+If you then go into the `app/app.js` and remove the comments around the `"Unhandled"` intent block, it should work.

+Just change this:

 ```javascript
 app.setHandler({